 Not only that, but we took advantage of training sessions offered by the local housing authorities.
 They will tell you what the major stumbling blocks are.
 They want landlords to pass the inspection the first time, too.
 It helps them to be more efficient.

-One other change we put in place at the suggestion of one of the inspectors was to have a maintenance technician present at the Oklahoma City Section 8 inspection.
+One other change we put in place at the suggestion of one of the inspectors was to have a maintenance technician present during the Oklahoma City Section 8 inspection.
 That way, if something isn’t quite right, we can make a last-minute adjustment to get the unit to pass.

-Now that we have a system in place we expect the inspections to pass the first time.
+Now that we have a system in place we expect the inspections to pass the first time

 Contact us to determine if we can help.